mhkfchun/mhkfchun.github.io/essays/its-just-a-job.md

 Even a certain famous line with spidery origins, "With great power comes great responsibility", can easily fall under this term.

-Though, not all moments in the life of a Software Engineer may be as grandiose or life changing as being a super hero.
+Though, not all moments in the life of a software engineer may be as grandiose or life changing as being a super hero.
 However, sometimes even 4 simple words could change the lives of millions and have actions that cause waves around the world.

+Having this information in mind is part of what it means to be an ethical software developer.

 ## It's Just a Job